London’s oldest public drinking fountain on Holborn Viaduct

 The fountain was incredibly popular with hundreds of people using it daily – which I’m sure caused quite a queue of thirsty Londoners!
 As a result, the society built 85 more fountains around the city over the next six years.
 Public drinking fountains were heavily supported by the church and Temperance movement, and as a result many were situated near churches and opposite public houses.
 Now, the fountain still exists, but the water appears to have been turned off.

 - The drinking fountain is set in the southern gates around St Sepulchre’s Church on the eastern end of Holborn Viaduct (near the junction with Giltspur Street), City of London, EC1A 2DQ.
 Nearest station: City Thameslink, St Paul’s or Farringdon.

 To read about the Buxton Memorial Fountain in Westminster, click here.

 For more of Metro Girl’s history posts, click here.

-Posted on 20 August 2015, in History, London and tagged 19th century, City of London, drinking fountain, history, Holborn Viaduct, london, London history, St Sepulchre, Victorian London.
+Posted on 20 Aug 2015, in History, London and tagged 19th century, City of London, history, holborn, street furniture, Victorian.
 Bookmark the permalink.
 Comments Off on London’s oldest public drinking fountain on Holborn Viaduct.